 Video of the Day

-1. Go classic with a blue and white color scheme.
+1. Keep it classic with a blue and white color scheme.

 White and blue are a tried-and-true, can't-go-wrong color pairing that you'll undoubtedly love for years to come.
 We adore how the two hues automatically create a fresh vibe in any space.
-For example, this inviting living room created by Alexandra of M&P Design Group has a toned-down coastal aesthetic and an airy ambiance thanks to that beautiful muted shade of blue.
+For example, this inviting living room created by Alexandra of M&P Design Group has a soothing, airy ambiance thanks to that beautiful muted shade of blue.

 2. Embrace green undertones.